StoneOrbits/VortexEngine/docs/colorsets.md

 This means that by changing the Colorset, you can dramatically change the appearance of a Mode, even if the Pattern remains the same.

+Some multi-led patterns are creative with how the colorset is applied, for example some patterns will pull the first color out of the colorset for some special purpose like a single led playing a special pattern and then use the rest of the colors for the pattern it is displaying.

+The key point to understand is it's up to the pattern to decide how to use the colorset, but is up to the user to choose which colorset to go with which pattern.

 ## How many colors can a Colorset have?

-The number of colors in a Colorset can vary depending on the specific requirements of the Mode.
-Some Modes may use a Colorset with only a few colors, while others may use a Colorset with many different colors.
+Although the maximum number of colors that can be in a colorset is 8, the actual number of colors in a Colorset will vary depending on the user preference.
+Some modes and patterns may look attractive with few colors in the colorset, and some patterns may appear better with many colors.

-## Can I create my own Colorsets?

-Yes, you can create your own Colorsets.
-This allows you to customize the appearance of your Modes and create unique effects with your Vortex Device.
+It's up to the user to mix and match and decide which combination they prefer.

 ## How do I create a Colorset?

-Creating a Colorset involves selecting the colors you want to include in the set and arranging them in the order you want them to be displayed.
-The specific process for creating a Colorset may vary depending on the specific Vortex Device and software you are using.
+Creating a Colorset involves selecting the colors you want to include and arranging them in the order you want them to be displayed.
+The specific process for creating a Colorset can vary depending on the specific Vortex Device and software you are using.

+In all Vortex Devices you can adjust the colorset by entering the [Color Selection Menu](color_select_menu.html)